 In Flanders Fields

 In Flanders fields.

-John was asked to conduct the burial service owing to the chaplain being called away on duty elsewhere.
-It is believed that later that evening John began the draft for his famous poem 'In Flanders Fields'.
+As the brigade doctor, John McCrae was asked to conduct the burial service for Alexis because the chaplain had been called away somewhere else on duty that evening.
+It is believed that later that evening, after the burial, John began the draft for his now famous poem “In Flanders Fields”.

+Inspiration for In Flanders Fields

-DVD - In Flanders Fields
+Cover of In Flanders Fields book

-In Flanders Fields (DVD)
+In Flanders Fields